 Space.
 According to the DIS, the standard rooms in Art of Animation are 17 square feet bigger than the rooms in Pop Century.
 While we love the Pop Century rooms, we do find the space difference noticeable.
 With the Murphy bed down, the Pop Century rooms get very cramped.

 Quality.
 It’s not a stretch to say that the Pop Century rooms are higher quality than The Little Mermaid rooms.
 Yes—some people find the design of the new rooms off putting, but that’s more of a “theme” issue than a quality issue.
 When it comes to quality, the Pop Century rooms—with their better use of space, more prevalent outlets, bigger vanity areas, and bigger televisions—are clearly better.

 Location.
 This is an interesting one.
 The Little Mermaid rooms are the worst location at Art of Animation, about seven minutes from Animation Hall.
 There are standard rooms at Pop Century that are that far away from Classic Hall.
 However, preferred rooms are much closer (2 to 3 minutes walking) and some preferred Pop Century rooms are closer to Animation Hall (at Art of Animation) than The Little Mermaid rooms.

 Choosing Between Art of Animation and Pop Century

 Many guests—particularly first timers—will be looking to choose between Art of Animation and Pop Century.
 It’s common to ignore the All-Star Resorts because they’re “too” value.
-While we think this is wrong (we’re fans of the refurbished All-Star Movies rooms), once the Skyliner opens sometime in 2019, Art of Animation and Pop Century will have a clear advantage over the All-Star resorts.
+While we think this is wrong (we’re fans of the refurbished All-Star Movies rooms), once the Skyliner opens September 29, Art of Animation and Pop Century will have a clear advantage over the All-Star resorts.